dragance106/dsopt/README.md

 would indicate an array of ten categorical parameters `'x0', ... 'x9'` each having a value either `'left'` or `'right'`.

-The remaining arguments in the above call give a greater control over the inner working of `dsopt`.
+The remaining arguments in the above call give a greater control over the inner workings of `dsopt`.
 At moment, three different uncertainty metrics are supported:
 `'mipt'` and `'voronoi'` are distance based, while `'aposteriori'` uses historical relative errors of earlier instances of the surrogate model.

-`dsopt` selects a new sample by taking a large pool of candidates (whose size is controlled by `k`), which is divided into areas of low uncertainty, medium uncertainty and high uncertainty.
+`dsopt` selects a new sample by taking a large pool of candidates (whose size is controlled by the value of the multiplier `k`), which is divided into areas of low uncertainty, medium uncertainty and high uncertainty.
 `tau_percentage` sets the percentage of the candidate pool that is proclaimed as low uncertainty, where it is expected that the surrogate model predicts the expensive function relatively well,